Kasthuri-001/SkillSwap/README.md

-# SkillSwap — Student Skill Exchange Platform 🎓🔁
+# SkillSwap — "Student Skill Exchange Platform"🎓🔁

 An Android app (built with Jetpack Compose) where students trade skills with each other — teach what you know, learn what you don't, schedule sessions, chat, and earn points along the way.